anamamatelashvili/spacyR_sodalabs_talk/PITCHME.md

 <br>

-- Runs spacy in the background
+- Will install Miniconda, Python and spaCy
-- Will install miniconda, python and spacy
+- Will run spaCy in the background

 <br>